Innerviews - Music Without Borders

 How do you look back at Thrak?

-Thrak I like a lot.
-I think Thrak’s a nice record, although it has connections back to the 1974 Red band.
-So, in a way, you could say it’s forward looking and backward looking.
+I like it a lot.
+I think Thrak's a nice record, although it has connections back to the 1974 Red band.
+So, in a way, you could say it's forward looking and backward looking.

 Yeah, I agree.
-These things are sent to try us and often Robert [Fripp] throws these ideas up in the air and it's up to us to try and figure out how to do it.
-Now, I think some sections of the band figured out how to do it better than others—in other words, I’m very proud of the drumming. [laughs] Pat Mastelotto and I spent a lot of time woodshedding parts and figuring out interesting ways to present things.
+These things are sent to try us and often Robert Fripp throws these ideas up in the air and it's up to us to try and figure out how to do them.
+Now, I think some sections of the band figured out how to do it better than others—in other words, I'm very proud of the drumming. [laughs] Pat Mastelotto and I spent a lot of time woodshedding parts and figuring out interesting ways to present things.
 I think that aspect of the band was very strong.

-[laughs] Uh, I think he does it extremely well, so that's a compliment.
-But there is also another aspect to drumming—the ferocious, changeable side of it, the terrorist element of it if you like.
-And in a way, Robert’s suggestion was to have Bill, but encourage him to go even further out because you have the connection through Pat [Mastelotto] to the tempo and beat.
-It’s a good solution and it worked very well.
-In simplistic terms, we have the Ringo [Starr] and Elvin [Jones] thing.
+Nasty stuff.
+You caught me on a bad day. [laughs] I'm not sure I resolved the problem—Robert did.
+And there was a problem, yes.
+It was that I'm so associated with King Crimson and having another guy—I would pity him—go around the world playing my parts would be deeply unpleasant.
+The way Robert resolved it, and the way to accommodate Bill, was to have two drummers.
+The sextet started out as a quintet, and the question was "How can we accommodate Bill?"
+We have Mastelotto—the steady time keeper, and that's nice.
+What Pat does is specialize in steady, prosaic time—rock style.
+He does it extremely well, but there is also another aspect to drumming—the ferocious, changeable side of it, the terrorist element of it if you like.
+And in a way, Robert's suggestion was to have Bill, but encourage him to go even further out because you have the connection through Pat to the tempo and beat.
+It's a good solution and it worked very well.
+In simplistic terms, we have the Ringo Starr and Elvin Jones thing.
 Elvin is one of the best drummers to play with Ringo, because Elvin opens it up.
-So, I think Robert resolved the problem, and he only cared to resolve it when there was a general sort of outcry that Bruford wasn’t going to be involved.
+So, I think Robert resolved the problem, and he only cared to resolve it when there was a general sort of outcry that Bruford wasn't going to be involved.

 You’ve explained the solution, but what was the problem?

-It's a big question and a difficult one to discuss, even if I knew the answers to it, but the problem was probably that Robert [Fripp] found that the drumming was too restless and not steady and simple enough, but Pat [Mastelotto] would be too steady and simple.
+It's a big question and a difficult one to discuss, even if I knew the answers to it, but the problem was probably that Robert found that the drumming was too restless and not steady and simple enough, but Pat would be too steady and simple.
 You know, people turn to me and ask "You must know Robert and his attitude to rhythm," and I really don't.
 I haven't the slightest idea and I've ceased trying to find out.
 I just do what I do, but I have the vague suspicion that he'd prefer life if all drummers just kind of disappeared—which is quite probable. [laughs]

 Let me indulge you in a word game.
 I'll toss out a bunch of names and you tell me the first thing that comes to mind.